constellation-app/constellation/CoreVisualGraph/src/au/gov/asd/tac/constellation/graph/visual/docs/compare-graph.md

     comparison
 -   *Ignore Transaction Attributes* - transaction attribute to ignore for the comparison
--   *Added Colour* - the colour to indicate an node/transaction addition (default is Green)
+-   *Added Color* - the color to indicate an node/transaction addition (default is Green)
--   *Removed Colour* - the colour to indicate a node/transaction removal (default is Red)
+-   *Removed Color* - the color to indicate a node/transaction removal (default is Red)
--   *Changed Colour* - the colour to indicate a node/transaction attribute value change (default is Yellow)
+-   *Changed Color* - the color to indicate a node/transaction attribute value change (default is Yellow)
--   *Unchanged Colour* - the colour to indicate no change to a node/transaction (default is Grey)
+-   *Unchanged Color* - the color to indicate no change to a node/transaction (default is Grey)